Sanya Lopez

-Shaira Lenn Osuna Roberto (born August 9, 1996), known professionally as Sanya Lopez (/tl/), is a Filipino actress known for her portrayal in the afternoon series, The Half Sisters, as Lorna.
-In 2016, Lopez gained media attention and rose to fame after being announced as the new Hara Danaya of the 2016 television remake of GMA Network's Encantadia.
-She is currently an exclusive artist of GMA Network.
+Shaira Lenn Osuna Roberto (born August 9, 1996), known professionally as Sanya Lopez (/tl/), is a Filipino actress, singer, and television personality known for her work in Philippine television dramas and fantasy series.
+She began her career as a co-host on Walang Tulugan with the Master Showman (2012) after being discovered by veteran host German Moreno.
+She later appeared in supporting and minor roles before gaining wider recognition in The Half Sisters (2014).

+Roberto rose to prominence in 2016 after portraying Danaya in the remake of Encantadia, which became her breakthrough role and established her as one of GMA Network’s rising lead actresses.
+She later starred in television series such as Haplos (2017–2018), First Yaya (2021), Mga Lihim ni Urduja (2023), and Pulang Araw (2024).
+In addition to acting, she released the single "Hot Maria Clara" in 2022, which later gained viral popularity on social media.

 Early life and background

 Shaira Lenn Osuna Roberto was born on August 9, 1996, and raised in Malolos, Bulacan.
 She is the daughter of Marlene Osuna Roberto and Ramil Roberto, who died when she was two years old.
 Lopez is the younger sister of actor Jak Roberto.
-At the age of 14, Lopez met German Moreno and came to see him as a father figure; she dedicates her performance both to Moreno and her father.
+At the age of 14, Roberto met German Moreno and came to see him as a father figure; she dedicates her performance both to Moreno and her father.
 She was given the name Sanya, of Indian origin, by her manager.

-She currently resides in Quezon City with her brother Jak.
+Roberto currently resides in Quezon City with her brother Jak.